JustSift/ReSift/docs/tutorial/resift-rentals.md

 Welcome to the ReSift tutorial! (_Updated for [v0.1.0](https://github.com/JustSift/ReSift/releases/tag/v0.1.0)_)

 This tutorial introduces basic ReSift concepts through building an app called _ReSift Rentals_.
 This app lets users to browse movies and update movie information.
-Click here to see the <a href="https://35w4y.csb.app/" target="_blank" rel="noopener noreferrer">completed ReSift Rentals app</a>.
-It has the following functionalities:
+Click here to see the <a href="https://35w4y.csb.app/" target="_blank" rel="noopener noreferrer">completed ReSift Rentals app</a>, which has the following functionalities:

-- It fetches movie genre data and presents each genre’s name and the thumbnails of the movies in them.
+- It fetches movie genre data and presents each genre’s name and the thumbnails of the movies in the genre.
-- It optimizes performance by fetching data _when needed, in pages_.
+- It optimizes performance by fetching data _when needed (or in pages)_.
   - In the initial load, it fetches 10 movies for each genre to show their movie thumbnails.
 It’ll fetch the next page of 10 movies when the user clicks to load more.
   - When fetching the movies in a genre, it only fetches the movie data needed for the movie thumbnails (id, name, and imageUrl).
-We can load the rest of the movie data (synopsis, trailer url, actors list, etc) later using hovering as a heuristic for when to pre-fetch this data.
-That way the perceived load time for movie details is shorter!
+The rest of the movie data (synopsis, trailer url, actors list, etc) will get fetched later when the user clicks on a thumbnail, or pre-fetched when the user hovers over a thumbnail.
+That way the perceived load time for movie details is shorter.
-- It provides consistency when movie information is updated—when a user saves their edited movie information, that information gets updated across the app, allowing the information in the edit movie form, movie drawer, and movies homepage to always be in sync.
+- It provides consistency when movie information is updated—when a user saves their edited movie information, that information gets updated across the app, allowing the information in the movie-edit form, movie drawer, and movies homepage to always be in sync.
 - It responds to users’ actions instantly by showing them loading spinners.

 ## Before We Start the Tutorial

-In making of this tutorial, we assume that you have basic understanding of React and React Hooks.
+In making of this tutorial, we assume basic understanding of React and React Hooks.
 To gain this knowledge, we recommend following the <a href="https://reactjs.org/tutorial/tutorial.html" target="_blank" rel="noopener noreferrer">React tutorial</a> and <a href="https://www.robinwieruch.de/react-hooks" target="_blank" rel="noopener noreferrer">this post that explains React Hooks</a>.

 A few functionalities in the app were implemented with the help of third-party libraries, we have included them as dependencies in `package.json` and we’ll introduce them when they are being used.
 You do not need prior knowledge about them or worrying about installing them.